techmakerai/Python-OpenAI-API-Voice-Chatbot/README.md

 <img src="https://github.com/techmakerai/Python-OpenAI-API-Voice-Chatbot/blob/main/step2.jpg" width="480"/>

-Step 3: Enter the variable name as shown and the API key as the value in the New User Variable prompt and click OK.
+Step 3: Enter the variable name as shown and the API key as the value in the "New System Variable" window and click OK.

 <img src="https://github.com/techmakerai/Python-OpenAI-API-Voice-Chatbot/blob/main/step3.jpg" width="480"/>